crazy-max/ghaction-hugo/README.md

 ## 🚀 Usage

 Below is a simple snippet to use this action.
-A [live example](https://github.com/crazy-max/ghaction-hugo/actions) is also available for this repository.
+A [live example](https://github.com/crazy-max/ghaction-hugo/actions) is also available for this repository as well as a ['production-ready' example](https://github.com/crazy-max/crazymax.dev).

 ```yaml
 name: hugo